hwanglab/rnaseq_workshop/07_deseq2_visualization.md

 ```

 #### Modelling read counts through a negative binomial
 To perform differential expression call, DESeq will assume that, for each gene, the read counts are generated by a negative binomial distribution.
 One problem here will be to estimate, for each gene, the two parameters of the negative binomial distribution: mean and dispersion.
-The parameter estimation is implemented in two steps: `estimateDispersions()` and negative bionomial Generalized Linear Model (GLM) fitting.
+The parameter estimation is implemented in two steps: `estimateDispersions()` and negative binomial Generalized Linear Model (GLM) fitting.
 Refer to [Moderated estimation of fold change and dispersion for RNA-seq data with DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) for the theory behind the DESeq2.

 ```r
 ## Performing estimation of dispersion parameter